SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 problem. |

-- There is little required to maintain the stem head plate.
+- There is little required to maintain the stem chain plate.
 Don't let the bow cap leak though.

 That being the case the deck plywood under the cap will rot.
 The bow cap